SilentVoid13/Templater/README.md

 ##### Internal Command Templates

 You can also use some Internal command templates inside your commands.
-They will be replaced before your command gets executed.
+The template patterns will be replaced before your command gets executed.

+I invite everyone to contribute to this plugin development by adding new internal command templates.
+(Check [INTERNAL_COMMAND_TEMPLATES](https://github.com/SilentVoid13/Templater/blob/master/INTERNAL_COMMAND_TEMPLATES.md) for more informations).

 Here is the complete list of all the available internal command templates: